expressjs/expressjs.com/astro/src/content/api-reference/en/4x/req-secure.md

 ---
 title: req.secure
-description: A Boolean property that is true if a TLS connection is established.
-Equivalent to:
+description: A Boolean property that is true if a TLS connection is established
 menuTitle: req.secure
 ---